-The U.S. Bicycle Route System (USBRS) is a developing network of officially numbered interstate bicycle routes that connect America’s cities, suburbs, and rural areas.
+The U.S. Bicycle Route System (USBRS) is a developing network of officially designated bicycle routes that connect urban and rural areas across the US.

-The National Corridor Plan is a corridor-level plan for the development of future U.S. Bicycle Routes.
+The National Corridor Plan is the blueprint for the development of future U.S. Bicycle Routes.

-Corridors are not routes, but 50-mile wide areas where routes may be developed, linking key destinations, urban centers, that take into account the natural landscape.
+Corridors are not routes, but 50-mile wide areas where routes may be developed.
+Corridors link key destinations, urban centers, and the natural landscape.

 Corridors can be added, removed, or shifted by states as opportunities and interest develops.

-U.S. Bicycle Routes may be on roads or trails suitable for bicycle travel.
+U.S. Bicycle Routes may be on roads or trails suitable for bicycle touring.

 State departments of transportation (DOTs) apply for U.S. Bicycle Route numbered designation, and work in coordination with local agencies, organizations, and volunteers in planning and choosing routes.

 U.S. Bicycle Routes are catalogued and designated by the American Association of State Highway Transportation Officials (AASHTO), the lead non-profit organization supporting state DOTs.